 Food makes up a major chunk of wedding expenses, and more so if you have functions lined up spanning several days.
 With multiple food counters and an open bar, your catering bill can shoot up.
 However, having a traditional buffet with multiple counters is not safe during COVID.
 You may want to consider other cost-efficient ways to serve food to your guests.
 If you’re planning to hold the function at home or a small venue, ditch the buffet and opt for a set menu from a home catering service.
 Not only is this a more economical option, serving plated meals also reduces the risk of spreading the virus.

 3. Make your own invitations

-Couples usually end up spending money on professional invitations and sweets in elaborate packages to hand out to guests.
+Couples usually end up spending money on professional invitations and sweets in elaborate packages to hand out to friends and family.
 This is a waste of money that could be allocated to something else that matters more to you as a couple.
-Sending digital invitations via email is ideal in times of COVID and won't cost you anything.
+Sending digital invitations to save the wedding date via email or WhatsApp is ideal in times of COVID and won't cost you anything.
 If you still want to send out physical invitation cards, get creative on a budget.
 Use free software and affordable printing services to make your own invitations.
 With the pandemic curtailing your guest list, handcrafting invitations for a small gathering of guests won’t be too time-consuming.
-Enlist the help of family and friends; you can finish this DIY job in a couple of hours and save yourself from a hefty bill.
+Enlist the help of relatives; you can finish this DIY job in a couple of hours and save yourself from a hefty bill.

 4. Opt for minimal decorations